Skip to content

 Cinema: Watch, Analyze & Discuss (Washburn at Justice Page)

 Film is art (and entertainment).
 You'll watch great films at home, directed by men and women, modern, black and white, American, foreign, and then meet to discuss the story, themes, and cinematic technique.
-A to subscription to Criterion streaming service will be required.
+A subscription to Criterion Collection streaming service will be required.
 1st movie to watch ahead of class will be sent a week prior to the beginning of class.

-• Dale Cruse (flickr) (CC BY 2.0)
+• Fabrice Florin (flickr) (CC BY 2.0)

 • Pete (flickr) (CC BY 2.0)

-The History of Baseball (Ella Baker)
+History of Baseball (Ella Baker)